 What are Secondary Applications?

-Once AMCAS has sent out your applications, you can expect to receive secondary applications from the medical schools directly.
+Once AMCAS has sent out your applications, you can expect to receive secondary application requests from the medical schools directly.
 There is quite a range of possibilities here.
 A few schools do not bother with a secondary application and use only the AMCAS.
 These are rare.
-Other schools will send anyone who applies to them through AMCAS a secondary application.
+Other schools will send anyone who applies to them through AMCAS a secondary application request.
 This can be very rudimentary or quite complicated, requiring additional essays and information.
 It almost always requires another application fee.
 The average is $60 per school.
-(You already have paid AMCAS at least $250 and probably more to send your AMCAS application).
+You already have paid AMCAS at least $250 and probably more to send your AMCAS application.
 Some schools include the average MCAT scores and GPAs of the previous year’s class for you to compare to yours.
 Weigh your chances against the expense of applying.
 There are some very selective schools which do a pre-screening of the AMCAS applicants and send a secondary application only to those students who have some chance of admission.
 Consider yourself complimented if you receive one of these applications.
 Realize, however, it is still extremely difficult to be accepted at one of these schools.

 Some schools are starting to require applicants to complete a situational judgement test (SJT), a psychological test that is designed to determine behavior, assessing how people act in certain situations.
 Applicants are given hypothetical scenarios and asked to identify the most appropriate response or to rank the responses in the order they feel is most effective.
 A number of SJTs are available; a commonly used one by medical schools is CASPer.
 Some schools require an SJT of all applicants, while in some cases it is part of the secondary application process.

 M.D./Ph.D. applicants will do all of the above (including the AMCAS).
 In addition, when you receive your secondary applications they will include an additional application for M.D./Ph.D. students.
-Sometimes, only one secondary will be needed that replaces the usual M.D. application.
-Often, however, you will need to complete two separate applications, one designed for review by the M.D. admissions committee and one for review by the Ph.D. admissions committee.
+Sometimes, only one secondary application will be needed that replaces the usual M.D. application.
+Often, however, you will need to complete two separate applications: one designed for review by the M.D. admissions committee and one for review by the Ph.D. admissions committee.
 Both are complex and require a lot of time to complete.
 You can expect to be asked for additional recommendation letters for the Ph.D. portion, in addition to those already requested for the M.D.